fsprojects/FAKE/help/markdown/fake-fake5-custom-modules.md

     nuget MyTaskNuGetPackage

-to your [paket.dependencies](fake-fake5-modules.md), see the relevant documentation for adding modules.
+to your [fake dependencies](fake-fake5-modules.html), see the relevant documentation for adding modules.
 This documentation now applies to your package too!
 One example would be: